zachmichael14/protein_viewer/README.md

 For convenience, this notebook only contains one code cell.
 When the cell is run, it will display a dropdown box, allowing a protein to be selected.

 After selection, a 3-D model of the protein and a menu will be displayed.
-See [GUI reference](#gui-reference) for more infomation.
+See [GUI reference](#gui-reference) for more infomation about using the menu.

 To execute the cell, click on it and press ```Shift + Enter``` or the play button in notebook toolbar.